-Regulation 83 clarifies that a reference to a high risk work licence includes a reference to an equivalent licence that was issued by a corresponding regulator under a corresponding WHS law and is being used according to the terms and conditions under which it was granted.
+- 295. Regulation 83 clarifies that a reference to a high risk work licence includes a reference to an equivalent licence that was issued by a corresponding regulator under a corresponding WHS law and is being used according to the terms and conditions under which it was granted. - 296.
 Sub-regulation 83(2) stipulates that this regulation does not apply to a licence that is suspended or cancelled, or has expired in the corresponding jurisdiction.

-Duty of person conducting business or undertaking to ensure direct supervision

-Regulation 84 provides that a PCBU must ensure that a person who is carrying out high risk work as part of training towards a high risk work certification is directly supervised except in the limited circumstances stated in sub-regulation 84(2), including if the nature or circumstances of a particular task make direct supervision impracticable or unnecessary and if the reduced level of supervision will not place the health or safety of the supervised person or any other person at risk.
+Duty of person conducting business or undertaking to ensure direct supervision the limited circumstances stated in sub-regulation 84(2), including if the nature or circumstances of a particular task make direct supervision impracticable or unnecessary and if the reduced level of supervision will not place the health or safety of the supervised person or any other person at risk.